Hot weather safety tips for seniors

 Practical safety tips to reduce heat stress

-Use fans or air conditioning to keep you home cool.
-Close windows and blinds to block out heat.
+- Cool your home: Use fans or air conditioning, and close windows/blinds to block out heat.

-Avoid outdoor activity during the hottest parts of the day, stick to shaded areas and wear sun protection.
+- Minimise outdoor activities: Avoid the hottest parts of the day, stick to shaded areas, and wear sun protection.

 How a personal alarm can help